-What came next was a phenomenon that CNBC aptly described as a "ripple effect," with the reports about Weinstein propagating allegations against countless others.
-As the story spread, CNN compiled an incomplete list of these "powerful men" accused of sexual harassment.
+What came next was a phenomenon that CNBC aptly as a "ripple effect," with the reports about Weinstein propagating allegations against countless others.
+As the story spread, CNN of these "powerful men" accused of sexual harassment.
 The list is only the tip of the iceberg.
 While the majority of allegations are tied to men working in the entertainment industry, the "Weinstein effect"—a term also coined by CNN—cannot be contained.
 Countless politicians have been accused as well, along with people working in the fashion industry.
 Not 10 days after the Weinstein story came to light, model Cameron Russell used her Instagram account to begin sharing the harassment experiences of her peers.
 She encouraged others to post using the hashtag "#MyJobShouldNotIncludeAbuse," and the social site rejoined Facebook and Twitter as a platform for disseminating information relevant to the ever-growing story.

 Meanwhile, back in Hollywood, news outlets announced that the Academy of Motion Picture Arts and Sciences had voted in favor of Weinstein's expulsion.
 Fresh reports of Weinstein's misconduct continued to emerge from female celebrities, including Rosanna Arquette, Kate Beckinsale, Claire Forlani, and Gwyneth Paltrow.
 Others, like Molly Ringwald and Lupita Nyong'o, published op-ed pieces revealing their experiences with Weinstein and sexual assault at large.

 It wasn't long before the focus shifted to social media once more.
 On October 15, the story morphed into something new: an opportunity for women everywhere to open up about their own experiences with sexual assault.
-That afternoon, actress Alyssa Milano used Twitter to propose that women post "#MeToo" to emphasize the massive scope of the epidemic.
+That afternoon, actress Alyssa Milano used Twitter to that women post "#MeToo" to emphasize the massive scope of the epidemic.